Studio-42/elfinder-servlet/README.md

 ...doc is in da code, sorry :(

+=> NEW!
+Have a look to "elfinder-servlet-demo" project to see a runnable project.

 In a few words and as quick start guide, you should:

 1. extend `AbstractConnectorConfig` to implement your own backend configuration (essentially to provide root directory, root URL and filesystem implementation - you may use `DiskFsImpl`) and eventually override default behaviors (like max upload size, date format...)

-	See `my.sample.MySampleConfig` for an example
+	See `my.demo.MyDemoConfig` for an example from the demo project

-2. extend AbstractConnectorServlet and implement prepareConfig(), for returning your own backend configuration

-	See `my.sample.MySampleServlet` for an example
+2. extend AbstractConnectorServlet and implement prepareConfig(), for returning your own backend configuration See `my.demo.MyDemoServlet` for an example from the demo project

 3. then use your own servlet like any Java servlet (put it to your web.xml)